PixelGoose98/WOLFTECH-1/README.md

 # WOLFTECH-1
 (v0.0.1) a raycaster game engine with basic shooting , textures and sprites a crosshair, a map editor all inspired by wolfenstein3d

+# COMPILATION
+  1. THE ENGINE REQUIRES SDL 1.2, i know its old as shit but.... fuck you.
+  2. THE MAP EDITOR USES RAYLIB 5.5.

+  just run the makefiles for the game and the map editor

+  make and then make run.

 # USAGE
   unfortunatelly most of the code is crammed into main.cpp, sorry about that but next version im splitting the files, for now the game only loads map.h no other maps its hard coded. to make or edit a map, you can use the map editor